justahuman1/PandasQL/README.md

 I made this as I was dealing with TB files at my place of work; using this helped me create high-level generator functions to easily handle the data via sqlite (afterall, sqlite storage limit is 140 terrabytes).
 I was easily able to store around 11 TB's of data into sqlite and chunk it for pandas analysis.

 This is not a replacement for SparkSQL and provides no framework for distributed computing.
-That can be additionaly utilize via dask (pip install dask).
+That can be additionaly utilized via dask (pip install dask).
 It is simply an abstraction to provide the same workflow as the Spark environment.